Tools Guide

 Key limitation

-The content library model requires marketing to produce all content in advance.
-The bottleneck shifts from employees posting to marketing creating enough content to keep the library populated.
+The content library model shifts the bottleneck from employees posting to marketing producing enough approved content to keep the library stocked.
+The platform is designed for distribution velocity, not original employee thought leadership.

 Pricing